 How To Appeal a Denial in North Carolina

-Once you apply for SSDI you will receive a letter in the mail that either approves or denies your claim for benefits.
+Once you apply for SSDI you will receive a letter in the mail that either approves or denies your benefit claim.
 If your disability claim is denied, you have the right to appeal the decision.
 To appeal a denial in North Carolina you must submit a Reconsideration Request with the SSA within 60 days of receiving your denial letter.

 When you submit the reconsideration request, you will have the opportunity to provide more information on your disability to be reviewed along with your initial claim.
-While it is possible to file a reconsideration request most people have more success when working with a lawyer.
+While it is possible to file a reconsideration request yourself, most people have more success when working with the legal advice of a lawyer.

 In the case that the reconsideration request is denied as well, the applicant has the right to appeal the decision within 60 days.
 Appealing this decision is known as the hearing stage and is slightly different from the earlier appeal.
 The hearing stage is where you request that your case be heard in front of an Administrative Law Judge.
 An attorney can give you legal advice about the hearing stage of the appeal process and provide legal aid as needed.

 Note that most disability attorneys provide free consultation and will instead take a percentage of the SSDI back pay received with an approved claim.
 However, there is a legal cap that limits this to no more than 25% of the backpay or $6,000, whichever is lower.

 If SSDI is not enough to help you make ends meet, there are other programs available to disabled residents of North Carolina.
 Each of these programs has its list of eligibility requirements, so you’ll need to confirm you qualify for benefits based on your disability and financial situation.